isav-workshop/isav-workshop.github.io/2023/README.md

 ## Participation/Call for Papers (to be updated)

-The [ISAV 2022 CFP is available at online](https://docs.google.com/document/d/1peyITGQUo5oVxsH8DSnSZN4EMj_EqjycyJZ7ZOFMFBM/)  and describes the topic areas of interest, the submission process,  and the review process.
+The [ISAV `2022` CFP is available at online](https://docs.google.com/document/d/1peyITGQUo5oVxsH8DSnSZN4EMj_EqjycyJZ7ZOFMFBM/)  and describes the topic areas of interest, the submission process,  and the review process.

 Notes:
 * Submissions will be done via Linklings
-* The paper submission deadline is 12 Aug 2022
+* The paper submission deadline is `xx` Aug 2023

 ## Publication in proceedings, presentation at the workshop (to be updated)
 All paper submissions that receive favorable reviews will be included as part